ncsu-decifr/tbas-tutorial/tutorial4a.md

 ![](images/tbas-tutorial4a/Tutorial4.10.3.png)

-    The tree can also be viewed with the taxa names and attributes aligned by selecting the “align names” and “align attributes” checkboxes, as shown below.
+   The tree can also be viewed with the taxa names and attributes aligned by selecting the **align name** and **align attributes** checkboxes, as shown below.

 ![](images/tbas-tutorial4a/Tutorial4.10.5.png)

-    Additional attributes can be displayed as bands in the tree by clicking on the box for “Colorize band 2” and selecting the desired attribute (on the left side panel).
+   Additional attributes can be displayed as bands in the tree by clicking on the box for **Colorize band 2** and selecting the desired attribute (on the left side panel).
 A legend for the new attribute appears in the dashboard window on the right.

 ![](images/tbas-tutorial4a/Tutorial4.10.6.png)